e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ***IMPORTANT***
 - Attendance is required in every session
-- Certificate of completion of the Masterclass & post-program benefits will be given to all participants who attended >80% of sessions and completed their project work, Assignments, Program Review & Feedback within the timeline with 100% completion.
+- Certificate of completion of the Masterclass & post-program benefits will be given to all participants who attended >80% of sessions and completed their Project work, Assignments, Program Review & Feedback within the timeline with 100% completion.
 - Every session in the Role-based module is structured as Concept/Presentation(30%), Hands-on(70%)

 ----------------------------